Oops!

 Large Meeting Room

-Do you have some hand-knits you are working on, or a cross-stitch sampler?
-Are you crocheting, sewing, beading, embroidering or creating friendship bracelets?
+Do you have some knitting or crochet projects you are working on, or a cross-stitch sampler?
+Are you embroidering, sewing, beading, or creating friendship bracelets?
 Are you stuck on a new skill and want to ask if anyone else knows how to do Japanese short rows?
 If you want to work on your project and enjoy the company of other crafters while you are at it, come join us at Council Tree Library!

-This event is drop-in and BYOP (bring-your-own-project).
+This event is drop-in and BYOP (bring-your-own-project), though we will have a basic craft available too.
+An experienced knitter is on hand for questions.
 Light refreshments will be provided.

 View More